-While there are some positives to focusing on one sport, there are many more advantages to competing in multiple sports that can prove invaluable to young athletes:
+While there are some positives to focusing on one sport.
+There are many more advantages to competing in multiple sports that can prove invaluable to young athletes:

-Train Your Body
+Firstly, Train Your Body

-Activate Different Muscle Groups
+Thirdly, Activate Different Muscle Groups

 As you are considering different sports and training approaches, it is important to not only pride yourself on becoming a skilled and disciplined athlete, but a balanced athlete!
-Check out Team Cura’s Skills Beyond Drills℠ training program that provides athletes the opportunity to engage with another training opportunity for communication, professionalism and social media presence.
+Check out Team Cura’s Skills Beyond Drills℠ training program.
+It provides athletes the opportunity to engage with another training opportunity for communication, professionalism and social media presence.
 Coaches look for those skills in balanced on and off the field athletes.